 Transit Plus.
-As the County experiences rapidly escalating demands to specialized paratransit, additional funding will be critical to adequately meet the demand for this necessary and vital service.
+As Frederick County experiences rapidly escalating demands for specialized paratransit, additional funding will be critical to adequately meet the demand for this vital service.
 The County requests an increase in annual operating funding and one-time capital funding for the expansion of paratransit service to meet growing demand in Frederick County.

 Enhanced Urban and Rural Service.
-Access to reliable transportation continues to be a challenge for many County residents, including older adults, people with disabilities, and low-income or ALICE households.
-In both the urbanized and rural areas, the dire need cannot be understated and especially in the rural areas of the County, the current level of service is inadequate to meet demand.
-The County requests an increase in annual operating funding, and one-time capital funding, to expand services by providing 30-minute service frequencies from start of service to 6 p.m., expand Saturday service hours, and implement Sunday service.
+Access to reliable transportation continues to be a challenge for many County residents, including older adults, people with disabilities, and low-income or Asset Limited, Income Constrained, Employed (ALICE) households.
+In both the urbanized and rural areas, the dire need cannot be understated and, particularly in the rural areas of the County, the current level of service is inadequate to meet demand.
+The County requests an increase in annual operating funding, and one-time capital funding, to expand services by providing 30-minute service frequencies from the start of service to 6 p.m., expand Saturday service hours, and implement Sunday service.